 Raise your own eggs.

 There’s always been the debate about whether or not it is actually cost-effective to raise your own chickens for eggs.
 And the answer is, well, it depends.
 However, my chickens only get chicken feed as a supplement.
 The bulk of their food comes from free-ranging and eating my large family’s table scraps.
 If your locale doesn’t permit you to have chickens, you may be able to raise quail instead since they aren’t as regulated as chickens.
 You can even keep a couple of quail indoors for their eggs since they require very little space, and their feed-to-egg ratio is excellent.

 Grow your own veggies.

 Pound for pound, one of the most expensive foods to purchase is lettuce greens.
 And greens seem to be the food that goes bad the fastest in the fridge, too.
 So one of the easiest ways to save money at the grocery store is just to grow lettuce.
 It doesn’t take up much space, and you can tuck lettuce seeds into any corner of your garden or flowerbed in a flower pot or other small container.
 You may even be able to grow some during the winter if you have a very sunny window.

-Other vegetables that are easy to grow in little space are radishes, cherry tomatoes, and herbs.
+Other vegetables that are easy to grow in little space and also buckets are radishes, cherry tomatoes, and medicinal herbs.
 However, if you have plenty of room, consider planting a larger garden with squash, tomatoes, cucumbers, and peppers.